Coursera14/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is my for my Coursera Data Science class
+This is for my Coursera Data Science class